KalpeAslan/tony-tg-mini-app/README.md

   - `border-tony-whiteBorder`: Light white border (25% opacity)
   - `border-tony-whiteBorderMedium`: Medium white border (40% opacity)
   - `border-tony-whiteBorderStrong`: Strong white border (60% opacity)

+### Reusable Components

+For common UI patterns, use these components:

+- `BorderedContainer`: A flexible container with configurable border styles
+- `CardWithBorder`: A card component with configurable border, background, and rounded corners

 See `REFACTORING_GUIDE.md` for details on how to use the color system.